mieko/mieko.dev/_posts/2019-10-24-https-by-default.md

 ## Fixing It

-If I type `example.com` into my omnipresent omnibar, browsers should try `https://example.com/` before it tries `http://example.com/`.
-Because that's what's on the side of my truck.
+If I type `example.com` into my omnipresent omnibar, browsers should try `https://example.com/` before they try `http://example.com/`.
+Because `example.com` is what's on the side of my truck.

 I'd like to close my port 80 listeners that just redirect with HSTS headers to https.
 I want to close that MITM gap by default.
 I don't want browsers trying plaintext before a secured